The Ronettes: Decline, final performances and breakup

-Opening for the Beatles

 After "Is This What I Get for Loving You?" was released in June 1965, over a year passed before the Ronettes' next single was released.
 "I Can Hear Music", written by Phil Spector/Jeff Barry/Ellie Greenwich and produced by Barry, was issued in October 1966, barely making it into the Billboard 100 by peaking at number 100 for exactly one week before it fell off the charts.
 The song was covered by the Beach Boys in 1969 with much greater success.

 After "Be My Baby", the Ronettes became headliners at several Murray the K Holiday Shows in New York City and did package tours in the US and England.
-By late 1965, even without a recent hit, the group continued to make appearances at leading night clubs and on television shows, grace the covers of music magazines, and be featured on The Big TNT Show, produced by Phil Spector as a concert, and filmed and released as a TV movie.
+By late 1965, even without a recent hit, the group continued to make appearances at leading night clubs and on television shows, grace the covers of music magazines, and be featured on The Big TNT Show, a concert film produced by Phil Spector.

 In August 1966, the Ronettes joined the bill with the Beatles for a 14-city tour across America.
 Phil Spector became so enraged when Ronnie expressed a desire to accompany Estelle and Nedra on the tour that Ronnie was forced to remain in California with him while the girls' cousin Elaine, who had previously been in the group, filled her slot on the tour, while Nedra or Estelle assumed the lead vocals on stage.
 A picture published in the November 1966 issue of Ebony magazine showed Nedra Talley singing lead, while Estelle and Elaine stood behind her singing harmony.

-Break-up

-After their tour with the Beatles ended, and "I Can Hear Music" failed to make an impact, the Ronettes left for a tour in Germany in early 1967, after which they agreed to break up and go their separate ways.
+In early 1967, after their tour with the Beatles ended, and "I Can Hear Music" failed to make an impact, the Ronettes left for a tour in West Germany, after which they agreed to break up and go their separate ways.
 Soon afterward, Nedra Talley married her boyfriend Scott Ross, Ronnie Bennett married Phil Spector, and Estelle Bennett settled down with Joe Dong, a long-time boyfriend.

 According to her accounts, Phil Spector kept Ronnie a virtual prisoner in their 23-room mansion in California.
 He brought her into the studio only once during their marriage.
 During this session, which took place in early 1969 at A&M Records, she recorded "You Came, You Saw, You Conquered!"
 The song was released in March 1969, failing to make an impact on radio stations, which were now playing music in the style of Janis Joplin and Grace Slick.
 Later in 1969, Ronnie and Estelle were invited into the studio by Jimi Hendrix to record backing vocals on "Earth Blues".
 Their work on the song earned the Ronettes a credit on the LP Rainbow Bridge.